Bokeh: Bokeh and lens design

 In 2015, Meyer Optik USA Inc. launched a Kickstarter campaign to produce the Trioplan f2.9/50, a new lens based on one originally produced by Hugo Meyer & Co.; both lenses exhibit a characteristic "soap-bubble" bokeh.

 The use of anamorphic lenses will cause bokeh to appear differently along the horizontal and vertical axes of the lens, becoming ellipsoidal compared to those in a spherical lens.

 In 2016, Apple Inc. released the iPhone 7 Plus which can take pictures with "Portrait Mode" (a bokeh like effect).
 Samsung's Galaxy Note 8 has a similar effect available.
 Both of these phones use dual cameras to detect edges and create a "depth map" of the image, which the phone uses to blur the out-of-focus portions of the photo.
 Other phones, like the Google Pixel, only use a single camera and machine learning to create the depth map.

 In 2017, Vivo released a smartphone with dual front lenses for selfies with bokeh.
 The first, a 20 MP lens, uses a 1/2.78" sensor with f/2.0 aperture, while the second, an 8 MP f/2.0 lens, captures depth information.
 Bokeh can be made with a combination of both lenses, and shots can be refocused even after they are captured, adding bokeh effects with different depths.

 In early 2018, the Honor 9 Lite smartphone was released with quad cameras (two dual-lens).
-Both the front and back cameras have a 13MP main lens and a 2MP lens for capturing bokeh depth information.
+Both the front and back cameras have a 13 MP main lens and a 2 MP lens for capturing bokeh depth information.